Dr Jack Chen

 ajackweichuchen@gmail.com

 During my time in the Wakefield Lab (from 2010-2016) I worked primarily on the structure and function of the Agumin complex.
 Augmin, consisting of 8 different proteins, is responsible for regulating microtubule generation around pre-existing microtubules.
 One of the main aspects of my research was the cross-linking mass spectrometry (CL-MS) of Drosophila Augmin, in collaboration with Juri Rappsilber's lab, in Edinburgh.
 Before joining the Wakefield lab, I did my masters with Dr. Graham Dellaire at Dalhousie University, Halifax, Canada.
 My research project was on the regulation of promyelocytic leukemia protein phosphorylation, and its interaction with other proteins, in the DNA damage response pathway.
 My special skills include being quasi-ambidextrous and able to fence with either hands, and being a pundit at cracking eggcellent jokes.
-Jack is now working with Anne Straub in Warwick.
+Jack worked with Anne Straub in Warwick 2017-2020 and is now a scientist at Oxford Biomedica.

 Dr Pete Jones